NoridelHerron/NoridelHerron/README.md

 ### [Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation](https://github.com/NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation)
 ## Project Status:
 ### Current Status:
-NOTE (6/1/2025): I have refactored Forwarding and Stall logic.
+NOTE (6/1/2025): Forwarding and Stall logic are working.
-The documentation will be updated once I complete hazard testing and final verification.
+The documentation will be updated at least tomorrow.
 ### Next steps:
-- Implement NOP insertion for stalling
+- Update documentation
-- Add branch and jump instruction support
+- Add branch and jump instruction support.
+- clean up
 - Then, if you have suggestions or challenges, I’d love to take them on
-- Longer term: integrate shared memory and visualize/compare behavior of multiple CPU architectures side by side
+- **Longer term**: integrate shared memory and visualize/compare behavior of multiple CPU architectures side by side

 ## Archive Repos (Earlier Work)
 The following repositories are older versions of individual pipeline stages.